 Most senior Shepherds, roughly seven years and older, continue doing well on two meals a day.
 The amounts often decrease slightly as metabolism slows, but the rhythm stays the same.

-Bloat is worth a few more words because the breed sits in the higher-risk category.
+Bloat is worth a few more words because German Shepherds sit in the higher-risk category.
 GDV happens when the stomach fills with gas and sometimes rotates, cutting off blood flow.
 It can become life-threatening within hours.

-Feeding frequency alone won’t prevent it, but certain habits reduce the risk according to veterinary guidance:
+Feeding frequency alone will not prevent it, but certain habits reduce the risk according to veterinary guidance:

 - Two or more meals per day instead of one